dingzk/levent/README.md

-# levent
+# levent:
-A Light events just like libevent or libev
+A event library just like libevent or libev but more lighter.

 # example: